dtodt/todo_1st/README.md

 ## Dependencies

 - BLoC - for state management;
-- Dartx - for utilities;
 - Dartz - for functional programming;
 - Freezed - for data model handling;
 - Modular - for project standards, dependency injection and routes;
 - Uuid - for standard id generation;
 - Sembast - for local database;
-- Shared preferences - for preferences storage;

 ## Setup the project